 The Quad Crown seems to fall into a rough middle ground as to the difficulty of each event, and how much fitness you’ll need to thrive on a race weekend.
 Based on the stage profiles that have been released so far, these events will essentially be two big days on the bike for the weekend warriors.
 For the folks at the front of the race, the sprint stage tacked on the back of Saturday’s XCM will zap some firepower out of their legs, and we expect the race could easily be won or lost on this short and sharp effort.

 Even still, the total ground covered will be less than any of the Epic series events by a significant margin, and the Redback too, but each race weekend is roughly the same kilometre-age as The GOAT with two days less riding — not including the prologue.

 The biggest thing the Quad Crown brings to the table is in the racing venues.
 Many folks who have never had Mount Taylor, Bundadung, or Dial Ranges on their map will go there for these races and experience the trails.
 Each of these locations is slightly off the beaten track and may be smaller than the mega destinations attracting the masses, but that doesn’t mean they aren’t worth a trip — and the Quad Crown could be the catalyst that gets folks there to experience the trails.

-For more info, pricing, and to register for the first crown in Victoria, head over to the Quad Crown website.
+For more info, pricing, and to register, head over to the Quad Crown website.